 - Chest/ACCP: Comprehensive library on lung health.

 - COPD Foundation: Learn more about COPD, common causes and symptoms, how it is diagnosed and how you can enjoy life and live for many years with COPD

 - eMedicineHealth: Information about emphysema, when to seek care, what emphysema treatment options are available, when to seek treatment and what a prognosis may mean, along with advice for preventing emphysema.

 - GOLD report 2023: Recommend effective COPD management and prevention strategies for use in all countries.

 - Mayo Clinic: A comprehensive overview of emphysema as well as causes, symptoms, diagnosis and potential treatments.

 - Medical News Today: Information and fast facts about emphysema and the causes, types and stages, as well as how it is diagnosed.
 Also includes detailed descriptions of emphysema treatment options like drug therapy, oxygen therapy, surgery, pulmonary rehabilitation and more.

 - World Health Organization (WHO): An informative fact sheet about the health risks of tobacco use, including the fact that it causes emphysema.

 Inogen Offers Emphysema Resources

-Inogen is committed to helping our customers breathe better, which means offering whatever information we can to help patients stay informed.
+Inogen’s purpose is improving lives through respiratory therapy which includes offering information to help patients stay informed.
 Whether or not you have been prescribed oxygen therapy as an emphysema treatment, we want to offer emphysema resources that can help you understand what to expect as your condition progresses.
 We offer emphysema information about the stages of the disease, as well as signs and symptoms and emphysema treatment.
 And if you are prescribed oxygen therapy, we can help you through every step of that process, including helping you find the right oxygen concentrator for you.
 Learn more by exploring our COPD resources and contact us for more information about COPD, oxygen therapy and more.